-In 2013, I found out that my landlord was going to be selling our house to a family member in 2015.
+In late 2013, I found out that my landlord was going to be selling our house to a family member in early 2015.
 I was also running out of space in my home workshop, and with one toddler running around and another child on the way, I needed a better workshop.
 But, I didn’t want to put down a building on land I didn’t own, and I also didn’t want to pay rent for a space in town.
 So I decided to get the classiest thing I could find on wheels and turn it into a saxophone repair shop.
 This way when we move (which I have done twice since building it), it can come with me, and I’ve also got a private space for my business.

 I have compiled a small gallery below of the build process (I left a lot of it out, but how many pictures of me cursing over finding more mildew or trying to figure out wiring do you really need?) that should give you an idea of how it went and where I work- and remember, with the exception of the filthy, repetitive work of cleaning the mold off the walls after the interior was ripped out that I traded some sax work for someone else to do it, I did it all myself with no prior experience, so the next one will be better 🙂

 And of course, this is still a work in progress.
 Improvements to be made is a list a mile long.